openstack/freezer/FAQ.rst

     by default?**
     Yes.
 For OSX and \*BSD, just install gtar and freezer automatically will use gtar to execute backup.
-OS other then Linux, OSX and \*BSD are currently not supported.
+OS other then Linux, OSX, \*BSD and Windows are currently not supported.

 8)  **What Application backup does freezer support currently?**
-    MongoDB, MySQL to have a higher level of data consistency, while any appplication is supported for crash consistent data integrity.
+    MongoDB, MySQL, MS-SQL to have a higher level of data consistency, while any appplication is supported for crash consistent data integrity.

 9)  **How does the MongoDB backup happens?**